iCyanCorporation/opendomains/README.md

    - Download `tlds-alpha-by-domain.txt` into `config/`.
    - Add seed URLs to `config/init-url.txt`.

-3. Generate initial folder structure (creates `domains/` with TLD subfolders and `data/`):
+3. Generate initial folder structure and initialize the database (creates `domains/` with TLD subfolders and `db/`):

    ```bash
    python scripts/init_crawl.py
    ```

-   This script initializes the `domains/` directory with subfolders for each TLD and also creates the `data/` directory.
+   This script initializes the `domains/` directory with subfolders for each TLD, creates the `db/` directory, and sets up the SQLite database for URL tracking.

 4. Start the crawler (locally):